pmahnke/mahnke-cocktails/recipe/colleen_bawn.md

 stars: 3
 base_spirits: "Rye, Yellow Chartreuse, Bénédictine"
 youtube: "W50W19vwjmk"
+description: "A classic flip-style cocktail with a rich, frothy texture, combining rye whiskey with the herbal notes of Chartreuse and Bénédictine."
 excerpt: |
   The Colleen Bawn is a classic cocktail with a rich history.
 It's a flip-style drink, meaning it includes a whole egg (both yolk and white) that is shaken vigorously to create a frothy texture.
 ---